-For parents, dealing with teenage anger issues, it can be overwhelming.
+For parents, dealing with teenage anger issues can be overwhelming.
 One day your child is telling you how much she loves you, the next day she’s rolling her eyes and can barely stand the sound of your breathing.

 The teenage years are fraught with raging hormones, rapid growth, and angry emotional outbursts.